COALAIP/specs/README.md

 - TODO:
     - This section should briefly explain what Interledger and the Interledger Protocol is about and how COALA IP could potentially use it.
-    - Same formalities as in all the sections before apply.

 ## COALA IP: Remodeling the LCC RRM with Linked Data